 Recently in a twitter conversation with @Rocktique and @Own_Your_Future.
 It was brought to my attention that her website was being transfered between hosts, and that during this time there is a 30 day wait period…in which her site would be offline…WHAT?!
 This is ludicrous!

-As someone who specializes in SEO, and especially knows the importance and sensitivity of domain transfers, hell, the sensitivity when changing your site toward a new structure, file extension per page, and the catastrophe that most people turn this into…I was appalled.
+As someone who specializes in SEO and Internet Marketing Services, and especially knows the importance and sensitivity of domain transfers, hell, the sensitivity when changing your site toward a new structure, file extension per page, and the catastrophe that most people turn this into…I was appalled.
 Here goes another unmitigated disaster…sigh.
 Or you may address a real expert, like Scott Keever Seo in Naples, for assistance.

 I will explain this in laymens terms, as much as I can.

 Firstly, when you have 2 hosts, and you want to move from Host 1 to Host 2 there is this one simple little domain setting known as the “A”record.
 The “A” record tells the world what IP Address (I.E. 126.96.36.199) your website, or a subdomain of that website is actually hosted/located.
 Servers don’t care what your website is called.
 Your browser goes through what is called DNS (Dynamic Naming System) lookup before connecting to a site.
 The name is purely cosmetic.

 So, why is the “A” record important?
 Because you can have 2 websites setup at the same time with the SAME domain name but on different servers…where a user lands is pretty much up to what the “A” record points to, remind specialists from the digital marketing agency | FireRock Marketing | Boston – Quincy MA.